OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 ### Simulation

 For more complex functionality it is not always obvious what the expected output should be given the input.
-In these cases simulations are sometimes deployed, generating input given a specific statistical model, and establishing whether the functionality produces results in line with this known model.
+In these cases simulations are sometimes used, generating input given a specific statistical model, and establishing whether the functionality produces results in line with this known model.
 For example, in the [SelfControlledCaseSeries](https://ohdsi.github.io/SelfControlledCaseSeries/) package simulations are used to verify that the method is able to detect and appropriately model temporal trends in simulated data.

 ## Summary